COVID symptoms summer 2024: What to watch for as new variants rise, spread

 What are the symptoms?

+According to Hayden, common symptoms continue to be similar to those associated with a number of viral respiratory infections.

+"Common symptoms continue to be fever, sore throat, runny nose, cough, headache, muscle aches, fatigue, loss of the sense of smell, nausea, diarrhea and bloating," she said.
+"These symptoms can also occur with other viral respiratory infections such as the common cold.
+Severe symptoms that warrant medical attention include shortness of breath, but these symptoms are uncommon."

-Dr. Lakshmi Halasyamani, the Chief Clinical Officer at Endeavor Health, said despite the spread of the newest variant, the main symptoms associated with COVID remain the same.
+Dr. Lakshmi Halasyamani, the Chief Clinical Officer at Endeavor Health, said despite the spread of the newest variant, the main symptoms associated with COVID remain unchanged

 The most common symptoms Halasyamani reported seeing are largely respiratory-related.